TamaraVasiljev/StatsAndBooze/README.md

 ## Data format

-**parse_dates** requires as input a list of partecipants with their availability dates.
+**parse_dates** requires as input a list of participants with their availability of dates.
 The dates could be expressed as interval of dates (e.g. "yyyy-mm-dd/yyyy-mm-dd") or names of week days (e.g. "friday") or single dates ("yyyy-mm-dd").
-* When you choose to input th dates with the name of week days, you have to use the lowercase.
+* When you choose to input the dates with the name of week days, you have to use the lowercase.
 * When you want to input interval of dates or single dates, it's just required to use "yyyy-mm-dd".

 ## Other details

 **parse_dates** involves several functions to transform the input dates:
 * single dates: will be just converted in date format
-* interval dates: will be handled to obtain a sequence of dates given the start date and the end date as input
+* interval dates: will be handled to obtain a sequence of dates given the start-date and the end-date as input
 * names of week day: will be converted in date format (yyyy-mm-dd) by using the date of today as the reference date

 ## Examples